 Want to Make a Formal Report at Ambrose?

-There is an option for individuals impacted by another Ambrose community member to submit a formal report.
-Ambrose will respond to the formal report and take whatever steps necessary to guard the safety of the community, pursue justice for the involved individuals, and support the survivor of sexual violence.
+There is an option for individuals impacted by violence from another Ambrose community member to file a formal report.
+Ambrose will respond to the formal report and take whatever steps necessary to guard the safety of the community, pursue justice for the involved individuals, and support the survivor of gender-based or sexual violence.
+Formal reports can be withdrawn at any time (see the Gender-Based Violence Policy for more details on filing a report).
+No one is ever forced to report and will be informed upon inquiry of what is involved in the reporting and investigation process.
 You can submit a formal report by contacting a community advocate or going directly to Monique Verhoef, Vice President Student Life: firstname.lastname@example.org (for students) or Myles Nelson, HR Director: email@example.com (for staff or faculty).

 Seek Medical Care

-If you have been recently sexually assaulted you may require medical care.
+If you have been recently sexually assaulted or experienced violence you may require medical care.

 You can see any medical professional for help.

-To see a team that is specifically equipped to support and help you after experiencing a sexual assault, go to Sheldon Chumir Hospital.
+To see a team that is specifically equipped to support and help you after experiencing a sexual assault, go to Sheldon Chumir Hospital (1213 4 Street SW,

 If the incident happened in the past 96 hours you can go to Sheldon Chumir Hospital and see the Calgary Sexual Assault Response Team (CSART) who are a team of Doctors, Nurses, and Counsellors.
 This team can look after any medical concerns that you may have and, if you choose, do a sexual assault kit and collect any forensic evidence that may be on your body in the case that you decide to report to the police.